MAD - Master Advice Document

 Horror stories about terries

 Bear in mind that you have probably been researching this topic for some time, and are well aware of the different modern nappies available.
-However, if your partner has done any "research" at all, he has probably just asked his mum, whose experience will be of terries, plastic pants and twin tubs.
-Using real nappies today is a very different proposition from forty years ago, as the washing machine and modern detergents have removed all of the hard work, and modern fastenings have done away with the need for pins.
+However, if your partner has done any research at all, they may have just asked older family members, whose experience will be of terries, plastic pants and boil washing.
+Using cloth nappies today is a very different proposition from forty years ago, as the washing machine and modern detergents have removed all of the hard work, and modern fastenings have done away with the need for pins.
 Our parents' generation needed to boil wash their nappies not just to get them clean but to remove the bleach used in the nappy bin - this is unnecessary today, and the use of bleaching products will invalidate any product guarantee.
 The people your partner needs to talk to are those who use modern cloth nappies, to get an accurate picture.

 Belief that wetness causes nappy rash

 This is a difficult one because this statement is regularly repeated without any supporting evidence (in fact, independent research done at Bristol University shows that nappy type is irrelevant as a cause of serious nappy rash), so that it has come to be believed by the vast majority of people.
 When we were in nappies, the rashing children often got was not true nappy rash, but a sweat rash caused by being in plastic pants.
-As good wraps are now more breathable, this is no longer an issue.
-All I can say is: if this were true, what kind of a mother would I be to use real nappies for my own family and encourage others to do so also?
-It may be that the way to deal with this one is to get some nappies to trial in secret for a period of a few weeks, so that you can demonstrate to your own satisfaction that nappy rash is not an issue before mentioning it to your partner.
-However, in some cases, this approach, when revealed, may do more harm than good - it is for you to judge whether it would be appropriate in your case.
-Bear in mind that, ultimately, your relationship with your partner is more important than cloth nappies.
+As the PUL used in modern nappies and wraps is much more breathable, this is no longer an issue.

 If the decision of whether to use cloth or disposables is entirely your own, what you as the sole or main nappy changer think of the nappy is more important than the views of others.
 Try not to be swayed by those who raise objections, until you have assessed the nappies for yourself – very often, the people who tell you how hard it will be will be those who have never used cloth nappies in their lives.
-They are either just repeating the ignorance of the masses, or may even feel their own parenting decisions are being implicitly criticised by your choice.
+They are either just repeating myths they have heard, or may even feel their own parenting decisions are being implicitly criticised by your choice.

 Weight or Build Issues